-An applicant who graduated from an accred- ited high school and has never attended any accredited college or university or who has attended another college or university and who transfers less than thirty semester hours to Brewton-Parker.
+An applicant who graduated from an accredited high school and has never attended any accredited college or university or who has attended another college or university and who transfers less than thirty semester hours to Brewton-Parker.
 Freshman An applicant who has received all or part of his/her secondary schooling at home and who therefore has not received a traditional college preparatory high school diploma.
-If the appli- cant's home school is not accredited, the applicant may gain unconditional admission by submitting a satisfactory SAT/ACT score.
+If the applicant's home school is not accredited, the applicant may gain unconditional admission by submitting a satisfactory SAT/ACT score.
 Transfer An applicant with 30 or more semester hours or transferable college-level credit who wishes to seek a degree from Brewton-Parker.

-International An applicant who is not a citizen or permanent resident of the United States.
-The United States government makes special require- ments in addition to Brewton-Parker's admis- sion requirements.
+International An applicant who is not a citizen or permanent resident of the United States will need to demonstrate academic ability and potential for coursework at BPC via a number of standardized tests, such as the SAT, ACT, or TOEFL.
+Contact the Office of Admissions directly for assistance.
 Readmission A student who was absent for one or more semesters or was academically suspended or excluded from Brewton-Parker.
 Transient An applicant who has a transient letter from their home institution stating that he/she is in good standing and has permission to enroll in a stated course(s) at Brewton-Parker College.
 Second-Degree An applicant who has a Bachelor's Degree and is seeking a second degree.
 Non-Degree An applicant who is not seeking a degree at any institution.
 Teacher Certification An applicant with a Bachelor's Degree in Education who is seeking teacher certification or Alternative Certification in a different field.